Porta Vittoria: The district

 The centre of the Porta Vittoria district is the square where Grandi's obelisk is located; this square is now called Piazza Cinque Giornate ("Five Days Square").
 Most streets, avenues, and square in the district are named after heroes and prominent events of the Milanese Risorgimento and the Five Days.

-A large avenue crossing Piazza Cinque Giornate in east-west direction is called Corso di Porta Vittoria to the west and Corso 22 Marzo to the west.
-In the north-south direction, the Piazza is crossed by one of the main ring roads of Milan, the Circonvallazione Interna ("inner ringroad", as opposed to the Circonvallazione Esterna, the "outer ringroad" which embraces a much wider area).
+A large avenue crossing Piazza Cinque Giornate in east–west direction is called Corso di Porta Vittoria to the west and Corso 22 Marzo to the west.
+The Palazzo di Giustizia, the main courthouse, is centered on Corso di Porta Vittoria, and is noted for its "austere" Fascist architecture.

+In the north–south direction, the Piazza is crossed by one of the main ring roads of Milan, the Circonvallazione Interna ("inner ringroad", as opposed to the Circonvallazione Esterna, the "outer ringroad" which embraces a much wider area).
 In the Porta Vittoria district, the Circonvallazione Interna is composed of streets Viale Montenero and Viale Regina Margherita.

 The area is mostly a shopping district, with Piazza Cinque Giornate, as well as the two Corsos, being lined with large stores and shops.
 To the east, it borders on Città Studi ("city of the studies"), where major universities of Milan have their headquarters.